WalletScrutiny/WalletScrutinyCom/_android/dnar.wallet.app.md

 ---

+## Updated Review 2023-07-25

+- We were able to access the website with TLS warnings.
+- The 'Sign Up' button only shows this message:

+> Stay up to date
+>
+> Join our mailing list to get notified when our dashboards are ready!

+- We emailed and [tweeted](https://twitter.com/BitcoinWalletz/status/1675366367082496001) them.
+For the meantime, we will retain the **defunct** assessment.

+## Previous Review 2023-07-02

 ## App Description from Google Play

 > Dnar is the easiest way to buy, sell, deposit, and send Bitcoin.
 Track the BTC price in realtime in your app and buy as little as $1 of Bitcoin.
 Your BTC arrives in your app instantly and you can keep it safe in Dnar or choose to withdraw it.